Ever wondered if your neck woes are rooted deep in your DNA?

 Understanding the Basics: Mendelian Heredity and Posture

-Gregor Mendel’s principles explain how traits are passed from parents to offspring through dominant and recessive genes.
+Understanding how inheritance affects neck posture begins with the fundamentals of Mendelian genetics, which explain how traits are transmitted from parents to offspring through dominant and recessive genes.

-While traits like eye color or blood type are well-known examples, structural traits like posture can also have genetic underpinnings.
+While characteristics like eye color are commonly associated with these principles, structural traits, including aspects of posture, can also have genetic underpinnings.

 Hereditary Diseases and Neck Posture